codefresh-io/cap-docs.codefresh.io/_docs/ci-cd-guides/preview-environments.md

 {% endraw %}
 {% endhighlight %}

-The end result of the pipeline is a deployment on the path that has the same name as the PR branch.
+The end result of the pipeline is a deployment to the path that has the same name as the PR branch.
 For example, if my branch is named `demo`, then a `demo` namespace is created on the cluster and the application is exposed on the `/demo/` context: